hanserikbratt/telepresence/README.md

 Once you have rebooted after the filesystem expansion it can be a good idea to run `apt-get update` and `apt-get upgrade` to make sure the RPi has the latest updates.

-###Camera and streaming
+For setting up another RPi, repeat the process.

+####Setting up for the Source code

-After this is done access the configuration screen again by typing `raspi-config`
+After the setup is done access the configuration screen again by typing `raspi-config`.

 This time navigate to `Enable Camera`, select `Enable`, `Finish` and `Yes` to reboot

 Now you might want to check if the camera is working.
 The command ` raspistill -o testImage.jpg` takes a picture with the camera and it will be listed in the current folder.

 Now we want to get the source code for this project.
 The code in the **rasp_main** folder goes in the main RPi, and the the code in the folder **rasp_sec** goes in the secondary RPi.

-To be able to stream video, the tool `netcat` will be used.
-Install this by the commmand `sudo apt-get install netcat-traditional`.
+The easiest way to do this is to use git by typing `git clone https://github.com/precisit/telepresence`

 The RPi video will be captured into a FIFO buffer.
 To create a FIFO buffer use the command `mkfifo fifo.500`.
 Make sure that the buffer file is in the same folder as the source code.
 For more information about the streaming process, see [this](http://zacharybears.com/low-latency-raspberry-pi-video-streaming/)

+To make the RPi communicate with the MCU one needs to [turn off the UART pins functioning as a serial console](http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/io-pins-raspbian/uart-pins)

+Now we are ready to install dependencies.
+The Linux tools needed are

+* netcat-traditional
+* python-pip
+* python-serial

+install these by typing `sudo apt-get install package-name`

+We also need to install some python packages.
+These are:

+* ws4py
+* websocket-client
+* tornado

+use the `pip-install` command to install these.

+Additional packages are also needed if one wants to implement the colortracking feature.
+These are described below.
+If you want to skip the colortracking feature, **comment out the motioncolor import** in **sec_client.py** and **glocal_sec_client.py**.

+We also  need to change the IP in some of the scripts.
+In **global_main_client.py** and **global_sec_client.py** change the server IP to your global server if you are using one.
+In **sec_client.py** change the server IP to your main RPi IP.

 ## Server
 The server script **global_server** is tested on a [Amazon EC2 debian server](https://aws.amazon.com/ec2).
-To run the script the following is required.
+If you don't want to run the setup globally the following is not required.

-Softwares needed:
+Software needed:

 * **Python 2.7**
 * **pip 7.1.2** (https://pypi.python.org/pypi/pip)